manuti/Pi_Cleaner/README.md

 It uses apt and the kernel removing thing searches for ubuntu packages, so it can't work on non-debian system like Raspbian on Raspberry Pi.

+You need to made executable and run with root permissions:

+$ chmod +x ubucleaner.sh
+$ sudo ./ubucleaner.sh

 Use under your responsability.